grahamhagenah/grahamhagenah/README.md

 ### Web Portfolio

-Check out my [web portfolio](https://grahamhagenah.com) to learn more about me and see my projects in action.
+I built my [web portfolio](https://grahamhagenah.com) with the static-site generator, Eleventy.
+Check it out to learn more about me and see my projects in action.